MentalOmega/CSE/README.md

 but I do not recommend further research based on my code.
 Forgive my poor implementation.

-- If you have some trouble, keep contact with my e-mail: cm_westwood@foxmail.com
+- If you have some trouble, keep in contact with my e-mail: cm_westwood@foxmail.com